Article · May 1, 2026

 • Phase 5: Projects (six fields, date picker, conditional fields)

-• Phase 6: TimeTracking (seven fields, the form that drove the migration)
+• Phase 6: TimeTracking (seven fields, the form that drove the migration in the first place)

 • Phase 7: Settings (mostly password change, server-error mapping)

-Eight phases.
-Each one took 25 to 40 minutes once the prompts were drafted.
-The whole migration took four working days.
+Eight phases, 25 to 40 minutes each once the prompts were drafted.
+Four working days total.
 Zero regressions in production.

-The temptation with Claude Code, Cursor, or Lovable is to skip the gates because the implementation is fast.
-The AI produced 6 files of converted code in 20 minutes; the gate would take another 90 minutes; the math looks like “skip the gates.”
+The temptation with Claude Code or Lovable is to skip the gates because the implementation is fast.
+The AI produced six files of converted code in 20 minutes.
+The gate would take another 90 minutes.
+The math looks like “skip the gates.”

-If you are running a refactor over five or more files and you want a second opinion on the phase plan or the gate criteria, let’s talk.
-The phase-planning session is about two hours and produces a written plan you can dispatch immediately.
-The discipline is the kind of structural work I do on every AI-assisted project before any code gets written.
+If you are running a refactor over five or more files and want a second opinion on the phase plan or the gate criteria, let’s talk.
+The phase-planning session runs about two hours and produces a written plan ready to dispatch.

 Frequently asked questions